DiegoDerksen/diegoderksen.github.io/_posts/2024-07-05-Using Winget in Intune.md

     }
 ```

-4. Assign to users, and set the interval (i.e. Daily or hourly)
+You can now assign the remediation script to users, and set the interval (i.e. Daily or hourly).

+Et voila, Winget apps will get updated automagically!

 # Conclusiong